junxit/us-congress-bills-110/bill.md

   - **(5)** The table of sections for subchapter B of chapter 76 is amended by striking the item relating to section 7433A.
 - **(c)** *Effective date*
   - **(1)** *In general* Except as otherwise provided in this subsection, the amendments made by this section shall take effect on the date of the enactment of this Act.
-  - **(2)** *Exception for existing contracts, etc* The amendments made by this section shall not apply to any contract which was entered into before July 18, 2007, and is not renewed or extended on or after March 1, 2008.
+  - **(2)** *Exception for existing contracts, etc* The amendments made by this section shall not apply to any contract which was entered into before March 1, 2008, and is not renewed or extended on or after such date.
-  - **(3)** *Unauthorized contracts and extensions treated as void* Any qualified tax collection contract (as defined in section 6306 of the Internal Revenue Code of 1986, as in effect before its repeal) which is entered into on or after July 18, 2007, and any extension or renewal on or after March 1, 2008, of any qualified tax collection contract (as so defined) shall be void.
+  - **(3)** *Unauthorized contracts and extensions treated as void* Any qualified tax collection contract (as defined in section 6306 of the Internal Revenue Code of 1986, as in effect before its repeal) which is entered into on or after March 1, 2008, and any extension or renewal on or after such date of any qualified tax collection contract (as so defined), shall be void.

 ## § 15.
 Clarification of IRS unclaimed refund authority